allanchua101/sana/README.md

 nodejs20.x: 600 functions.
 ```

+Use-cases:

+- This function is useful when measuring the progress of your migration initiatives.
+- Enables developers to identify how many functions are about to be deprecated

 ### Function Package Type Distribution

 Use the `lambda-package-type-distribution` command to get the account-wide Lambda function distribution by packaging type.